First-ever Summer Autism Internship concludes

 In summer 2019, the Frist Center for Autism and Innovation held its first-ever Summer Autism Internship.
 Interns included a cohort of participants and their mentors – almost all of whom were on the autism spectrum.
 Their goal was to learn STEM skills and conduct research in support of the NASA Neurodiversity partnership between labs at Fisk University and Vanderbilt University.

-The internship program, which was designed to be similar to the National Science Foundation’s Research Experiences for Undergraduates (REU), was co-sponsored by Vanderbilt University and Fisk University.
+The internship program, which was designed to be similar to the National Science Foundation’s Research Experiences for Undergraduates (REU), is now sponsored by Vanderbilt University.
 It was funded by an HHMI professor grant to Frist Center Director and Stevenson Professor of Physics and Astronomy Keivan Stassun.

-One of the internship program’s principal investigators, Geoffrey Burks, spent each day overseeing the interns.
-Burks is an associate professor of physics at Tennessee State University and an autism self-advocate.
-Frist Center Associate Director Dave Caudel, PhD’17, collaborated with Burks for almost year to make the Summer Autism Internship a reality.
+Frist Center Associate Director Dave Caudel, PhD’17, works year-round to make the Summer Autism Internship a reality.
 Caudel, who received his doctorate in physics from Vanderbilt, was impressed with the interns’ accomplishments.

 “Noah designed code to help streamline data flow between the CubeSat and ground forces,” he said.
 “And the two participants helped design a simple but elegant deployable antenna, capable of handling a violent launch into space and staying highly resistant to mechanical failure.”